utupointko/algorithmic-education/README.md

 # algorithmic-education

-Our main purpose is to keep the game as educational and fun as possible, and allow new CS students to learn Sorting and Procedural algorithms by as well having fun.
+Our main purpose is to keep the game as educational and fun as possible, and allow new CS students to learn pathfinding algorithms by as well having fun.

 ## Getting Started